Neurology - Epilepsy Surgery

 Finding out if you can have surgery

-You will need to come to hospital for all the tests.
+You will need to come to hospital for the tests.
 For some tests you will need to stay in hospital.

 What happens next?